jaeyoung0909/AI-vocabulary-book/Sprint 2 Plan.md

 TASK 1 : Understanding frequency check algorithm and implementation using JS (2)

-TASK 2 : UI of text input and knwon word check box using HTML and CSS (5)
+TASK 2 : UI of text input and known word check box using HTML and CSS (5)

 TASK 3 : Attach UI to Django app (3)